Harry and Meghan Netflix series 'behind closed doors'

 This is intercut with a picture of the Princess of Wales looking rather ferociously ahead.

-It is set against increasingly ominous music - and the approach of the series is going to cause some royal anxiety.
+The minute-long trailer is set against increasingly ominous music - and the approach of the series is going to cause royal anxiety.

-There are likely to be worries within the Royal Family about it overshadowing Prince William and Catherine's high-profile visit to Boston in the US this week.
+There are likely to be worries within the Royal Family about the trailer and series overshadowing Prince William and Catherine's high-profile visit to Boston in the US this week.
+Their trip has already been threatened with being overshadowed by the race row at Buckingham Palace.

-And there will be intense scrutiny over whether it will reignite claims of racist attitudes within the Royal Household.
+Prince William's godmother Lady Susan Hussey stood down from her honorary duties for the Royal Family on Wednesday, after Ngozi Fulani, founder of the charity Sistah Space described how she had been repeatedly asked by her where she "really" came from at a palace reception on Tuesday.

-This is an issue that will be even more sensitive after the resignation of Lady Susan Hussey, Prince William's godmother, over her comments to a black British charity boss about where she was "really" from.
+Buckingham Palace issued a statement on Wednesday saying that the comments had been "unacceptable and deeply regrettable" and that Lady Hussey apologised for the hurt caused.
+This was followed shortly afterwards by a spokesperson for Prince William saying that "racism has no place in our society".

 The Harry and Meghan series promises to show the "clandestine days of their early courtship" and will have commentary from friends and family who have not spoken before "about what they'd witnessed".